 Remove your Bedding:

-Prepare your mattress for compressing by removing all the bedding includes your pillows, sheets, comforter, blankets, and mattress toppers except the mattress protector.
+Prepare your mattress for compressing by removing all the bedding including your pillows, sheets, comforter, blankets, and mattress toppers except the mattress protector.
 It will provide extra safety to your mattress.

 Put the Mattress in Mattress Vacuum Bag: